National Day of Awareness for Missing and Murdered Indigenous Women and Girls

 Click to open the link

-The Kamloops & District Labour Council’s Annual Labour Day Picnic on Sept 4th
+Photos from the 2024 Kamloops & District Labour Council Labour Day Picnic

 Click to open the link